kuldeep203/openai_image_gen/README.md

 12. CSRF Token
     For POST requests, include the CSRF token in the request headers.
 Retrieve the CSRF token by making a GET request to any endpoint with CSRF protection enabled.

+13. Start Celery Worker
+In a separate terminal, activate your virtual environment and run:

+bash
+Copy code
+celery -A image_gen_project worker --loglevel=info